filipetmarcal/percentage-calc-value/README.md

 # Codes to use percent()
+## For each programming language, have the correspodent type file.
+C* - .c
+C++* - .cpp
+Python - .py
-Observation: If you will use in C/C++ language, don't forget to use the "percentage.h"
+*If you will use in C/C++ language, don't forget to use the "percentage.h"